-- The refinery is a frequent recipient of the WRAP award (Waste Reduction Awards Program) from the California Integrated Waste Management Board.
+- The refinery is a 15 time recipient of the WRAP award (Waste Reduction Awards Program) from the California Integrated Waste Management Board.

 - Chevron owns more double-hulled tankers than any other oil company in the world in order to prevent oil spills.

-- 80% of the water used for refinery processes and landscaping is reclaimed water.
+- 80% of the water used for refinery processes and landscaping is recycled or reclaimed water.